pmkruyen/dearscholar/readme.md

 ## Interested in using DearScholar in your academic research project?
 * Contact the main author (p.m.kruyen@fm.ru.nl) for credentials (username and password); download the app on the App Store or Google Play (see the links below); take your time to test the app; send us feedback, and discuss with us how to implement DearScholar in your project :rocket:.

 * Currently, the offical version of DearScholar stores research data on a secure server in the Netherlands only.
-If you want to use DearScholar in real projects *and* use your own server, contact the main author to discuss how to make this possible.
+If you want to use your own server, contact the main author to discuss how to make this possible.

 ## Interested in contributing to DearScholar?
 Super cool.
 Please contact the main author to discuss issues and possibilities.